jack-bryde/Scripts/README.md

 - 👋 Hi, I’m @jack-bryde
-- 👀 I’m interested in: health care economics / pre-hospital medicine / programming / statistics / data science
+- 👀 Interested in: health care / pre-hospital medicine / programming / statistics / data science
 - I'm simply using GitHub to store useful VBA & PowerShell scripts, but may try some amateur data science projects in the near future.
 - Familiarity with a number of languages: C, Python, R, Java.
 Would like to learn C# or C++ one day.
 - Cunningham's Law: "the best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer."
 If you are here for whatever reason, please feel free to provide feedback.